The64thGamer/cheeseepedia/content/nlszddcyw5czarcz/content.md

 ## Design

 This bot is a standard Mijjin mech, the mech has brown eye pieces.
-The bot is the Dook Larue Character from the {{< wiki-link "Rock-afire Explosion" >}} in the smaller Mijjin style, sporting a brand new outfit, consisting of Beige Boots, Purple Overalls, a Green Shirt, and a hat with the colors Pink, Blue, and Purple.
+The bot is the Dook Larue Character from the [Rock-afire Explosion] in the smaller Mijjin style, sporting a brand new outfit, consisting of Beige Boots, Purple Overalls, a Green Shirt, and a hat with the colors Pink, Blue, and Purple.
 The only cosmetic differences between bots are different fabric patches on the Overalls.

 ## Movements